iGenius-Srl/IGColorPicker/README.md

 ## License

-ColorPicker is available under the MIT license.
+SwiftColorPicker is available under the MIT license.
 See the LICENSE file for more info.